-Evening Intensive Outpatient Program - Garden State Treatment Center
+Evening Intensive Outpatient Program in New Jersey - Garden State Treatment Center

 People do not want to go into an inpatient program for substance use for several reasons.
 For example, some people want to keep using, others are too embarrassed, but you may not want to do it because you don’t want to leave your family or your job.
 You can have the intensive treatment you need without going into an inpatient program, known as an “evening intensive outpatient program.”